 Understand the value you want to provide

 LinkedIn ad formats are important to understand—these are how you’ll reach your audience.
-There are three different forms they can take:
+There are four different forms they can take:

 - Sponsored InMail